 Students look at the static and interactive components of the Hawker Vans exhibit within the museum.
 They will move to the classroom area where they will be directed to engage with a number of practical activities as part of a team.
-The learning inquiry focusses on two vehicles and a range of associated static and interactive displays.
+The learning inquiry focuses on two vehicles and a range of associated static and interactive displays.

 The 1926 Graham Brothers G-Boy used by Hassan (Harry) Monsoor during his hawking days in far north South Australia between 1928 and 1954.

-The 1936 LE30 Dodge used by Syd Graeber during his hawking days through the Northern Adelaide Hills and Murray Basin districts following the great depression between 1936 and 1966.
+The 1936 Dodge LE30 used by Syd Graeber during his hawking days through the Northern Adelaide Hills and Murray Basin districts following the great depression between 1936 and 1966.

 Notes in this resource provide additional historical information for the teacher.

 Australian Curriculum Links: Please refer to the ACARA Curriculum document (version 8.3) F-6/7 HASS for further details.